 Categories: Having more categories increases the chance of your app being discovered as a search can become more specific.
 This gives the Apple App Store the advantage due to the additional categories it has

-Video: No affect on the ASO algorithm
+Video: No effect on the ASO algorithm

 Rating and Reviews: A fair amount of weight is given to ratings and reviews when ranking apps in both app stores.
 They are similar in their handling of reviews and ratings and fake reviews will get you banned from both app stores quickly.